Chapter 6 of 11

 Customer adds more users to their account.

 Example: Team grows from 10 seats to 50 seats as company scales.
+The best products make this expansion organic--as more people in the organization discover the value, they request access, and the account grows from within.

 Pricing Architecture for Expansion

-How you structure pricing decides if growth happens on its own—or needs a sales call.
+How you structure pricing decides if growth happens on its own--or needs a sales call.
 The goal: bake expansion into your pricing.

 Good-Better-Best Tiering